-Operating a motorized kayak can be very different from a traditional paddle design.
+Operating a motorized fishing kayak can be very different from a traditional paddle design.

-If you’ve never operated a boat motor before, I’d recommend taking some time to practice in a controlled environment like a calm, mellow lake before taking it into more challenging conditions.
+If you’ve never operated a kayak motor before, I’d recommend taking some time to practice in a controlled environment like a calm, mellow lake before taking it into more challenging conditions.

-High-end kayaks in this category can also be prohibitively expensive.
-And that’s even before you purchase a motor.
+High-end fishing kayaks suited for a motor can also be prohibitively expensive.
+And that’s even before you purchase the actual trolling or electric motor.

-If you’re new to the sport and aren’t sure how much paddling or fishing you’ll want to do, it may be prudent to choose one of the cheaper kayaks on this list like the Lifetime Angler 100 first before committing to a more expensive, high-performing boat.
+If you’re new to kayak angling and aren’t sure how much paddling or fishing you’ll want to do, it may be prudent to choose one of the cheaper kayaks on this list like the Lifetime Angler 100 first before committing to a more expensive, high-performing boat.

 Do You Want to Stand Up?

-While most motorized kayaks are built with a seat that sits higher than more traditional boats, passionate anglers will tell you there’s no substitute for being able to stand and cast.
+While most motorized fishing kayaks are built with a seat that sits higher than traditional boats, passionate kayak anglers will tell you there’s no substitute for being able to stand and cast.